The Best Timber Mat

 3. Lower transport costs (more mats per truck) +

-4. Lower labor / handling costs + Greater/lesser operational efficiency (faster time through the job) + Lower disposal costs (longer life, fewer mats to retire).
+4. Lower labor / handling costs + Greater/lesser operational efficiency (faster time through the job) + Lower disposal costs (longer life, fewer mats to retire) + no Inflation adjustments.

 These add up to a significantly lower Eucalyptus TCO than traditional timber mats, CLTs, and three-ply bolted mats.
 If you want the best value, the only way to “price” it is through Total Cost of Ownership.